rafabolivar/servicenow-midinstall/README.md

 B --> C(System Timezone)
 ```

-Edit the variables in the script to fit your needs:
+Edit the variables in the `midinstall.sh` script to fit your needs:

     INSTANCE="<name_of_your_instance>"
     MIDNAME="<name_of_your_midserver>"